Challenges of variational quantum optimization with measurement shot noise: Results

-With the above setting, we analyze the scaling of the optimal $n_\mathrm{call}^*$ with the problem size $L$ (see panel (b) of figure~\ref{fig:qaoa_gradient}).
+With the above setting, we analyze the scaling of $n_\mathrm{call}^*$ with the problem size $L$ [see Fig.\,\ref{fig:qaoa_gradient}(b)].
 Any benefit provided by the gradient turns out to be essentially compensated by its cost in terms of measurement shots.
 Recently, the detrimental cost of gradient estimation has been highlighted addressing the application of quantum computers for electronic structure~\cite{liu2023variational}.
 The overall improvement compared to the scaling obtained with the COBYLA optimizer is not sizable.
 Furthermore, it is worth noticing that even for the larger size considered in this work, the gradient-based optimization requires larger $n_{\mathrm{call}}^*$.
 This is the second main result of the paper: a naive textbook implementation of QAOA using random starting parameters is practically inefficient, even when gradient-based optimizers are used, despite showing an improved scaling with respect to random search.